 Pamela is a litigation and dispute resolution lawyer based in London.
-Pamela joined the practice in 2017, having previously been a partner at two specialist criminal law firms, including one where she set up and led their Business Crime Department.
-Pamela advises companies and individuals on all aspects of business, corporate, financial and white collar crime.
-She has extensive experience in handling complex fraud, corruption, market abuse, and money laundering cases as well as internal investigations and financial services investigations.
+Pamela joined the practice in 2017, having previously been a partner at two specialist criminal law firms, including one where she established and led their Business Crime Department.
+Pamela advises companies and individuals on all aspects of domestic and multi-national business, corporate, financial and white collar crime.
+She has extensive experience in handling complex fraud, bribery and corruption, market abuse, and money laundering cases as well as internal investigations and financial services investigations.

 Pamela has over 20 years' experience as a criminal lawyer covering all stages of the criminal process.
 She represents clients from the initial internal investigation to the interviews by the SFO, CPS and other prosecutors either under caution or compulsorily, and through to the jury trial and beyond.
 She acts in the most high profile and media sensitive cases and also represents those investigated and charged with non-fraud general crime.

-Her breadth and depth of experience includes acting in the SFO Euribor prosecution, the SFO Libor investigation, and defending in notable corruption and fraud trials.
+Her breadth and depth of experience includes advising the CEO of an African oil company in relation to an SFO investigation, advising and assisting a foreign state in respect of an NCA money laundering investigation, and defending in notable corruption and fraud trials.
 She has acted for clients in cross-border criminal investigations involving global companies, as suspects and as witnesses.

-Consistently recognised in the legal directories, Pamela is commended in Chambers 2018 as having "great judgement", "working hard for her clients" and for having "an innate understanding of tactical planning".
+Consistently recognised in the legal directories, Pamela has a strong expertise in white-collar crime and is commended in Chambers 2019, where sources have observed that "her client care is second to none".
+Industry sources have also recognised Pamela for having "great judgement", "working hard for her clients" and for having "an innate understanding of tactical planning".

 Advising an African mining company on an internal investigation following the arrest of one of its senior executives in relation to bribery and corruption allegations regarding public officials of an African state.